oracle-livelabs/analytics-ai/oac-oci language/2-labs-oci-language-model/oci-language-model.md

     ![Add Text Highlighter](./images/texthighlighter.png " ")

-14. Add **Review ID, Sentiment, Sentiment Text, Offset, Length, Review**,Convert **Offset** and **Length** to attributes as these are the fields the text plugin uses to highlight the topics or phrases being reviewed in the review
+14. Add **Review ID, Sentiment, Sentiment Text, Offset, Length, Review**, Convert **Offset** and **Length** to attributes as these are the fields the text plugin uses to highlight the topics or phrases being reviewed in the review

     ![Add Highlighter Fields](./images/texthighlighterfields.png " ")